pradyungn/hackbook/README.md

-# face-book
+# hackbook
-The hack club face-book!
+The hack club hackbook!

 (I know the name's bad, we can work on it)